Methodology for rating credit cards

 For this category, we take any travel-related perks or fees into consideration.
 This includes foreign transaction fees, airport lounge access and travel insurance.

 Student credit cards

-The range of features we consider for rating student cards is pretty wide and goes from rates and fees to the presence of any budgeting or credit management features to rewards, perks and fees for using the card abroad.
+The range of features we consider for rating student cards is pretty wide and covers rates and fees, whether there are any budgeting or credit management features, plus rewards or perks and fees for using the card abroad.

 Business credit cards